Run/Debug Configuration: Jest

 In this field, specify the Node.js interpreter to use.
 This can be a local Node.js interpreter or a Node.js on Windows Subsystem for Linux.

-In this text box, type the Jest CLI options to be passed to Jest.
+In this field, type the Jest CLI options to be passed to Jest.
 For example, add a

 --watch flag to turn on the autotest-like runner.
 As a result, any test in the current run configuration restarts automatically on changing the related source code, without clicking the Rerun button .